 - i.
 The term "open" means any player can complete a legal forward pass to any other player.
 The term "closed" means a male player may NOT complete a legal forward pass to any other male player.
 NOTE: All illegal forward pass fouls are classified as fouls during a running play.
 Thus, illegal forward passes do not change the open/closed status of a down. - ii.
 The 1st down of each half or overtime possession shall be open.
 The 1st down of a new series following a team change of possession shall be open. - iii.
 If the crew of officials erroneously indicate the open/closed status of a down, the play is nullified and the down will be repeated. - iv.
 During the offensive team's possession there may not be 2 consecutive legal forward pass completions from a male passer to a male receiver.
 This rule applies to the Try. - v.
 If a male passer completes a legal forward pass to a male receiver, the next legal forward pass completion must involve either a female passer or female receiver for positive yards.
 The spot where the ball becomes dead by rule must be beyond the offensive team's scrimmage line.
 There is NO foul for a female receiver being tagged or deflagged behind the offensive team's scrimmage line.
 The next legal forward pass completion remains closed. - vi.
 A legal forward pass caught jointly by male and female teammates is considered a female reception. - vii.
-There are no other restrictions concerning a male passer completing legal forward passes to a female receiver, or female to female, or female to male. - viii.
+If a female passer completes a forward pass to a male receiver behind the offensive team's scrimmage line on either an "open" or "closed" play and the male teammate runs beyond this scrimmage line, it is an illegal forward pass.

+- viii.
 If a male receiver catches a pass from a male passer on a closed play, it is a foul for Illegal Reception.
 Whether the penalty is accepted or declined, the next down shall remain closed. - ix.
 Any foul, whether accepted or declined, shall have no effect on whether the next legal forward pass completion is open or closed. - x.
-Penalty: Illegal Reception, 5 yards from the previous spot, and a loss of down.
+Penalty: Illegal Reception, 3 yards from the previous spot, and a loss of down.
 The next down is closed.

-f.
+g.
 Simultaneous Catch by Opposing Players